 Rick Bonney defined citizen science as amateurs participating in scientific projects for the purpose of data collection (crowdsourcing).

 As this discussion is very widespread and will certainly continue for longer, we quickly set up the working group for quality criteria for the Österreich forscht platform.
 This group then developed criteria that can be found on their website.
 On the one hand, the developed criteria guarantee and increase the quality of citizen science projects on the platform and, on the other hand, provide citizens with the assurance that all of the projects listed on the Österreich forscht website are carried out in accordance with objective and traceable quality criteria.
 We also used these quality criteria as the basis for publishing an opinion piece in the PNAS journal, so as to initiate a discussion on an internationally effective definition of citizen science.
-The responses to this, and the opinion piece itself, can be found at https://www.citizen-science.at/blog/opinion-toward-an-international-definition-of-citizen-science
+The responses to this, and the opinion piece itself, can be found under this blog entry.

 We provide a brief overview of the various concepts in Austria at the end of this article, with a video series that was put together during the 2017 Austrian citizen science conference.
 In the conclusion, you can find different ways to participate in citizen science projects, as according to Muki Haklay and the white paper on citizen science by Sanz and colleagues.